lantoli/terraform-provider-lantoli/docs/guides/migrate-to-advanced-cluster-2.0.md

 }
 ```

 ## Case 2(a): Currently using `mongodbatlas_advanced_cluster` **preview** for v2.0.0 (using environment flag) with `num_shards`

+In this case, after you upgrade to v2.0.0+ from v1.x.x and run `terraform plan`, you should not run into any errors **unless you are using any of the deprecated attributes** mentioned [here](#overview-of-configuration-changes-when-upgrading-from-1x) as your configuration is already using the [new attribute](#attribute-vs-block-syntax) syntax.
-In this case, your configuration is already using the [new attributes syntax](#attribute-vs-block-syntax).
-Next, you need to remove `num_shards` and restructure the `replication_specs` list to represent one element per shard.
+You may encounter unexpected plan changes as you may have `num_shards` > 1.
+To address this, you need to remove `num_shards` and restructure the `replication_specs` list as mentioned in below steps.
 Additionally, remove references of the other attributes that have been removed in v2.0.0.

 - **Step #1:** Remove the `MONGODB_ATLAS_PREVIEW_PROVIDER_V2_ADVANCED_CLUSTER` environment variable, as it is no longer required.